|

 MARCONI

-House, originally built as the Gaiety Restaurant
+House, originally built as the Gaiety

-to the elevations of Norman Shaw, had a very short life as a hotel,
+Restaurant in 1904-6 to the elevations of Norman Shaw, had a very short life as a hotel,

 being occupied by the Marconi Companies from 1912-33